Urinary Tract Infections (UTIs) and Proteus Mirabilis Bacteria

 Possible Symptoms of a Urinary Tract Infection

 A person may have no symptoms of a urinary tract infection.
-However, there may be unpleasant symptoms, such as:
+However, there may be unpleasant symptoms, such as one or more of the following:

 - a strong and frequent urge to urinate